cropx/postgis-wal-g/README.md

 base_000000010000000400000082 2019-06-12T01:07:51+02:00 000000010000000400000082
 base_000000010000000400000085 2019-06-13T01:07:59+02:00 000000010000000400000085
 ```
 - Recover the desired backup.
 This may take a while.
-E.g. recovery of a 1GB backup may take 5 minutes.\
+E.g. recovery of a 3GB backup may take 2 minutes from
+Amazon S3 storage.\
   `docker-compose run --rm $CONTAINER sh -c 'wal-g-script.sh backup-fetch $PGDATA base_000000010000000400000085'`
 - determine the timestamp that you want to recover to, in the format `2019-06-13 10:45:00+02`
 - Create a postgres recovery config file.
-Replace the timestamp with your timestamp:
+Replace the `recovery_target_time` timestamp with your timestamp:
 ```
 docker-compose run --rm  $CONTAINER sh -c " cat <<EOF > /var/lib/postgresql/data/recovery.conf